Gallen settles down after wild start, D-backs top Reds 7-4 - WHIZ News

 The Reds pushed across two in the second when Gallen had a throwing error on a pickoff attempt and Jonathan India hit a run-scoring double into the left-field corner.

 The four hit batters set a Diamondbacks franchise record.
-It was one shy of the modern-day record set by Brooklyn’s Oscar Jones, who hit five batters in a game in 1903, according to Elias.
+It was one shy of the modern-day record set by Brooklyn’s Oscar Jones, who hit five batters in a game in 1903, according to the Elias Sports Bureau.

+“I commend the Reds for not getting frustrated and potentially retaliating,” Arizona manager Torey Lovullo said.
+“Sometimes some organizations believe that if you hit one of ours we’re going to hit one of yours.
+I don’t (believe that), and I don’t think David Bell does.
+There was a lot of restraint there and I think it was done the right way.”

 The Diamondbacks answered in their half of the second.
 Doubles by Peralta and Alek Thomas produced the team’s first run, and Perdomo made it 3-2 when he connected for his second homer on a first-pitch fastball.